wp-plugins/baw-delete-my-account/readme.txt

 == Screenshots ==

-1. The link into your profile
+1. The link in your profile
 1. Delete confirmation screen

 == Changelog ==

+= 1.1 =
+* 23 apr 2014
+* Add: Code improve, thanks Greg
+* Mod: The profile "remove" link is not the last item (hook prio changed)
+* Fix: Posts count is not correct and include all CPTs

 = 1.0 =
 * 22 apr 2014